vladimiry/ElectronMail/README.md

 ### Building on Continuous Integration server

 The [reproducible builds](https://en.wikipedia.org/wiki/Reproducible_builds) idea is respected by the project.
 So the simplest way to prepare your own installation package from the source code is to clone the project.
-The respective CI config files come with the project.
+The respective [GitHub Actions CI config file](.github/workflows/main.yml) comes with the project.

 ### Building locally